Zaphoood/dotfiles/.dotfiles/README.md

 ```

 ### Dependencies
 I'm using [this](https://github.com/echuraev/keyboard_layout) keyboard layout widget instead of the one that comes with awesome.
+To install it, simply clone the repository into your `~/.config/awesome` directory.